Dr Antony Wright MB BS BMedSci, MRCGP (Senior Partner)

 Originally from Leeds, I moved to London to study at St Bartholomew’s Hospital Medical College.
 I qualified in 1996 and worked around the London area until I moved to Stamford in 2005.

 I joined the Galletly Practice in 2015.
-My areas of special interest include women’s health and contraception (including implant and coil fitting); and minor surgery.
+My areas of special interest include women’s health and contraception (including implant fitting); and minor surgery.

 I live near Stamford with my husband Tim and our son Henry.
 Outside work, I love to run, both road and trail, all kinds of distances.
 I’m also a volunteer coach at my son’s junior triathlon club.